adgonrodr/notes/README.md

 * Dockerized Deployment: Includes a Docker image for easy deployment.
 * DMG Config to Data Contract Translation: Translates DMG configurations into Data Contracts, improving transparency and reducing ambiguity.

+## Proactive Federated Data Governance

+This engine enables tenants to self-govern their data by defining and approving business metadata before deployment, ensuring alignment with business outcomes.
+Post-deployment, technical metadata is synced directly from the data platform and linked to the business metadata to maintain consistency.

+The engine performs validation checks to ensure metadata consistency across environments.
+Any discrepancies flagged are addressed before reaching production, blocking non-compliant deployments and reducing the risk of errors and misalignment.

 ## Repository Structure
 ```md
 ├── docs